pjekel/cbtree/documentation/CheckBoxTree.md

 properties:

 #### type: ####
-> Widget.
-The widget must support the accessors *get()* and *set()* and must
+> Widget  | String.
+The widget must support the accessors *get()* and *set()*
-> have the *checked* property.
+> and must have the *checked* property.
 In addition, the widgets should not stop any
 > 'onClick' events calling *event.stop()* nor should it change any related
 > widget instances without generating an onClick event for those widgets.
+> If *type* is a string, the string value must be a module ID.
+For example
+> "dojox/form/TriStateCheckbox"

 #### args: ####
-> Object, Optional list of arguments as a set JavaScript 'property name: value'
+> Object, Optional list of arguments as a set of JavaScript 'property name: value'
 > pairs to be passed to the constructor of the widget.

 #### target: ####